golgoth/url-shortener/README.md

 I choose the first option, as I didn't want to depend on a database counter.
 The integer of the md5 hexdigest of the url is converted into a base 62 string (string composed of a mix of those values: `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`).

 The first 7 characters are selected and used as the short url.
-This comes with a drawback: hash are subject to collisions, and I have the birthday paradox telling us that keys will collide, quite fast.
+This comes with a drawback: hashes are subject to collisions, and there is the birthday paradox telling us that keys will collide, quite fast.

-To handle collision, I try to add characters to the short key from the original url hashed string, but to keep it short, I divide the integer of the hexdigest by 2 up to 100 times before giving up.
+To handle collision, I first try to add additional characters to the short key from the original url hashed string, but I ened it to remain short short.
+I divide the integer of the hexdigest by 2 up to 100 times before giving up.
 Those cases should be rare, so if it would indeed affect performances, it would not do it often.

 ## Architecture
 To ensure scalability and high availability, I decided to build the app in a stateless way at the server, talking to the database to store and read records.
 The shorten_url is a service that is shipped on a container, deployed on a AWS ECS auto scaling group, interfaced to the world with an application load balancer, and using DynamoDB as its key-value database.